codefresh-io/docs.codefresh.io/_docs/kb/articles/codefresh-run-pipeline-when-to-use-trigger.md

 ---
-title: "How-to: CLI Codefresh Run Pipeline and when to use the -t (trigger) option"
+title: "How To: CLI Codefresh Run Pipeline and when to use the -t (trigger) option"
 description:
-group: troubleshooting
+group: kb
-sub-group: kb-articles
+sub-group: articles
 toc: true
+kb: false
-kb: true
+ht: true
 common: false
 categories: [CLI]
 support-reviewed: 2023-04-18 LG